travis-ci/travis.rb/README.md

 Additionally, you can specify the Repository to talk to by providing `--repo owner/name`.
 However, if you invoke the command inside a clone of the project, the client will figure out this option on its own.
 Note that it uses the tracked [git remote](http://www.kernel.org/pub/software/scm/git/docs/git-remote.html) for the current branch (and defaults to 'origin' if no tracking is set) to do so.

 It will also automatically pick [Travis Pro](https://travis-ci.com) if it is a private project.
 You can of course override this decission with `--pro`, `--org` or `--api-endpoint URL`

+#### `branches`

+Displays the most recent build for each branch:

+    $ travis branches
+    hh-add-warning-old-style:                  #35   passed     Add a warning if old-style encrypt is being used
+    hh-multiline-encrypt:                      #55   passed     Merge branch 'master' into hh-multiline-encrypt
+    rkh-show-logs-history:                     #72   passed     regenerate gemspec
+    rkh-debug:                                 #75   passed     what?
+    hh-add-clear-cache-to-global-session:      #135  passed     Add clear_cache(!) to Travis::Namespace
+    hh-annotations:                            #146  passed     Initial annotation support
+    hh-remove-newlines-from-encrypted-string:  #148  errored    Remove all whitespace from an encrypted string
+    version-check:                             #157  passed     check travis version for updates from time to time
+    master:                                    #163  passed     add Repository#branches and Repository#branch(name)

+For more fine grained control and older builds on a specific branch, see [`history`](#history).

 #### `disable`